wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 in a fully-associative manner, meaning any address can be mapped to any slot in the compressed store.
 Slots in the compressed memory store are of fixed size K, which, as the paper suggests, is set to one fourth of a cache line size, achieving 4x bandwidth reduction if the LLC fetchs a block from the compressed store.

-A metadata store maintains metadata fields such as compressed size, compressed store addresses, etc., as we will see later.
+A fully-associative metadata cache maintains compressed store addresses for blocks that are currently in the store.
+The metadata cache is implemented as a Content-Addressable Memory (CAM), which returns the compressed block address in the compressed store given the uncompressed physical address, if the block is truly compressed.
+Otherwise, it signals a miss, indicating that the block has not yet been compressed.